ChidiOnum/disaster-response-pipeline/README.md

 ## Authors, Acknowledgements
-Udacity: for the templates and starter codes
+* Udacity: for the templates and starter codes.
-Figure Eight: for the data used for the project
+* Figure Eight: for the data used for the project.

 ## Setup
 ### Instructions: